-While there’s a lot of information (and misinformation) out there about design, copy and behavior of high converting marketing machines, we have to ask the question of where to start.
+While there’s a lot of information (and misinformation) out there about the design, copy, and behavior of high-converting marketing machines, we have to ask the question of where to start.

 Why it’s important: Unless your service is as popular as Facebook or Dropbox, your headline will have to instantly grab your visitors’ attention.
 It’ll have to get the point across about how your service benefits them.

 So you’ve brainstormed 20 headlines and found a few you feel resonate with your audience better than your current one.
 Great!
 Time to test your assumptions.

 Start with 2 or 3 headline variations.
 Your original, alternative one, and alternative two.

 The basics before you start: Knowing your audience if you haven’t heard, is the number one key to every sales page.
 A/B testing won’t do any good if you haven’t first defined the audience and the problem you’re solving.
 If you don’t do this bit of homework first, anything else you do will be a waste of time.

 Your headline will be your first and, most often, last chance to resonate with your audience.
 The question you’re trying to ask during a test is, which headline resonates the most.

 - Copy – Brainstorm 20 headlines and pick 3

 - Size – Large headlines vs. medium size vs. small

 - Color – Visibility of your headline to the background